0xgabii/Visualizer/README.md

 ## About

-Music Visualizer  + Live Sync lyrics
+Music Visualizer  + Auto Find lyrics

 made by **React**